Start a New Sales Territory

 The key to hitting the ground running as you start a new sales territory is to make sure that you are crystal clear in three sales strategy areas:

-Once you know how your success is measured and who your best clients are, your next step is to clearly identify what sets you apart from the competition in the eyes of your target buyers.
-In order to grow your territory, you must be crystal clear about what differentiates you from the competition in terms of price, speed, and/or quality.
+In order to grow your territory, you must be crystal clear about what differentiates you from the competition in terms of price, speed, or quality.

 Learn As Much As You Can